IMessage: Features

-iMessage allows users to send texts, documents, photos, videos, contact information, and group messages over the Internet to other iOS or macOS users. iMessage is an alternative to the SMS and MMS messaging for most users with devices running iOS 5 or later.
+iMessage allows users to send texts, documents, photos, videos, contact information, and group messages over the Internet to other iOS, iPadOS, macOS, watchOS, or visionOS users. iMessage is an alternative to SMS, MMS, and RCS messaging for most users with devices running iOS 5 or later.
 The "Send as SMS" setting under Messages will cause the message to be sent via SMS if the sender does not have an active Internet connection.
 If the receiver has no Internet connection, the message should be stored on a server until a connection is restored.

-iMessage is accessible through the Messages app on an iPhone, iPad or iPod Touch running iOS 5 or later, or on a Mac running OS X Mountain Lion or later.
+iMessage is accessible through the Messages app on an iPhone, iPad or iPod Touch running iOS 5 or later, a Mac running OS X Mountain Lion or later or an Apple Vision Pro running any version of visionOS.
 Owners of these devices can register one or more email addresses with Apple.
 Additionally, iPhone owners can register their phone numbers with Apple, provided their carrier is supported.
 When a message is sent to a mobile number, Messages will check with Apple if the mobile number is set up for iMessage.
 If it is not, the message will seamlessly transition from iMessage to SMS.

 In Messages, the user's sent communication is aligned to the right, with replies from other people on the left.
 A user can see if the other iMessage user is typing a message.
 A pale gray ellipsis appears in the text bubble of the other user when a reply is started.
 It is also possible to start a conversation on one iOS device and continue it on another.
 On iPhones, green buttons and text bubbles indicate SMS-based communication; on all iOS devices, blue buttons and text bubbles indicate iMessage communication.

 All iMessages are encrypted and can be tracked using delivery receipts.
 If the recipient enables Read Receipts, the sender will be able to see when the recipient has read the message. iMessage also allows users to set up chats with more than two people—a "group chat".